Keerthireddy585/COVID-19-Data-Analysis/README.md

 - Identified countries with highest recovery rates
 - Visualized using horizontal bar plot (`seaborn.barplot()`)

+## Visualizations Performed
+All visualizations are generated using `matplotlib` and `seaborn` and include:
+- Total Cases vs Deaths in India (Line Plot)
+- COVID-19 Case Growth in India, UK, Germany (Multi-Line Plot)
+- Top 10 Countries by Recovery Rate (Bar Plot)

 ## Output Files
 - `covid_analysis.py` – Complete code for analysis and visualization
 - `covid_cleaned_sample.csv` – Cleaned and preprocessed data saved for further use